Itinerary

 There will be times that you'll pass by the shops.
 On the third night, you'll camp next to the highland town of Fort Augustus where there are a few small shops.

-We usually finish the trip around 1pm, depending on the weather.
+We usually finish the trip around 1:00 PM, depending on the weather.
 After we have loaded up, we will transport you back to Fort William.
-We can either drop you off at Neptunes Staircase, local hotels or the train station.
-If you wish to catch public trabs from Inverness (this has a better train network than Fort William), we can drop you off at the station, airport or a local hotel.
-If you want to do this we suggest not departing before 6pm.
+We can either drop you off at Neptunes Staircase, local hotels, or the train station.
+If you wish to catch public transport from Inverness (this has a better train network than Fort William), we can drop you off at the rail station.
+There is a new line to be airport.
+If you want to do this, we suggest not departing before 6:00 PM.

 Sometimes the weather can deem an activity unfeasible for a set period of time.
 If this is the case, then your guide will offer an appropriate alternative.
 Examples are as follows: - The itinerary in reverse.
 The trip is much more enjoyable when you are not battling against the wind. - Canoe a different section of water. - Hike the Great Glen trails.